signaldatascience/R-curriculum/assignments/2-basic-topics/nonlinear-methods/nonlinear-classification/nonlinear-classification.md

 Support vector machines
 =======================

 Support vector machines are implemented in R as `svm()` in the `e1071` package.
 When you call `svm()` in the following exercises, you should always specify `kernel="linear"`, because `svm()` defaults to using a *radial* kernel.
-We will discuss kernel methods later.
+(We will discuss kernel methods later.)

 * Return to the linearly separable data with 2000 points which you initially used for the perceptron.
-Convert the matrix into a dataframe, add on a column with the class labels (which should be either $+1$ or $-1$), and convert the class label column into a factor.
+Convert the matrix into a dataframe, add on a column with the class labels (which should be $\pm 1$), and convert the class label column into a factor.
 Name the columns of your dataframe appropriately.

 * Run `svm()` on your data to predict class label from $x$ and $y$ coordinates.
 Visualize the resulting model with `plot(fit, df)`.
 The points marked with an "X" are the support vectors of the corresponding maximum-margin hyperplane.